quaei676/ballbot-balance-control-with-opencr/README.md

 # ballbot-balance-control-with-opencr
 blancecontrol no ros
+The position control has not been successed because it will be slipping.
-experment gif:
+I want to solve the problem of slipping. experment gif:
 ![image](https://github.com/quaei676/ballbot-balance-control-with-opencr/blob/master/VID_20181127_194233.gif)